Update Your Device | Replace Obsolete Apps

 — Unit 42

-All software requires maintenance, especially security software (be sure to update the updater regularly).
+All software requires maintenance, especially security software (be sure to update the threat database regularly by checking for updates).

 When a program is no longer maintained, uninstall it then find a currently-supported replacement.